VernonGrant/gnu-c-language-manual/markdown/Loop-Statements.md

 subsections.

-Every kind of loop statement is a complex statement because contains a component, here called `body`{.variable}, which is a nested statement.
+Every kind of loop statement is a complex statement because contains a component, here called `body`, which is a nested statement.
 Most often the body is a block.

 -   [`while` Statement](while-Statement.md)